A Search Method for Large Polarization Kernels: Numeric results

 \section{Numeric results}

-The performance of all codes was investigated for the case of AWGN\ channel with BPSK\ modulation.
+Several mixed-kernel (MK) polar subcodes with obtained kernels were constructed.
+Their performance was investigated for the case of AWGN\ channel with BPSK\ modulation.
 The sets of frozen symbols were obtained by the method proposed in \cite{trifonov2019construction}.
-For mixed-kernel (MK) polar codes we tried different order of kernels and demonstrated the best one.
+For MK polar subcodes we used different order of kernels and present the results for the best one.

-Fig. \ref{f768} illustrates the performance of various $(768, 384)$ polar codes decoded by successive cancellation list (SCL) algorithm \cite{tal2015list} with list size $L$.
-We reported the results for randomized MK polar subcodes \cite{trifonov2017randomized}, \cite{trifonov2019construction} with the proposed $K_{24}$ and $K_{24}^\ast$ kernels, $2^t \times 2^t$ Arikan matrix $F_t = ^{\otimes t}$ and $3\times 3$ kernel $T_3$ introduced in \cite{bioglio2020multikernel}.
-We also included the results for descending (DES) asymmetric construction with 16-bit CRC \cite{cavatassi2019asymmetric} and improved hybrid design \cite{bioglio2019improved} of MK polar codes together with the performance of randomized chained polar subcodes \cite{trifonov2018randomized}.
-It can be observed that polar codes with $F_5 \otimes K_{24}$ polarizing transform under SCL with $L = 8$ outperforms chained and $T_3 \otimes F_8$ polar subcodes, asymmetric DES and hybrid construction under SCL with the same list size.
-Moreover, it provides almost the same performance as the chained polar subcode decoded with $L = 16$.
+Fig. \ref{f768} illustrates the performance of different $(768, 384)$ polar codes decoded by successive cancellation list (SCL) algorithm \cite{tal2015list} with list size $L$.
+We report the results for randomized MK polar subcodes \cite{trifonov2017randomized}, \cite{trifonov2019construction} with the proposed $K_{24}$ and $K_{24}^\ast$ kernels, $2^t \times 2^t$ Arikan matrix $ F_t = \left( \arraycolsep=1.15pt \arraystretch{0.5} \right)^{\otimes t}. $ and $3\times 3$ kernel $T_3$ introduced in \cite{bioglio2020multikernel}.
+We also include the results for descending (DES) asymmetric construction with 16-bit CRC \cite{cavatassi2019asymmetric} and improved hybrid design \cite{bioglio2019improved} of MK polar codes together with the performance of randomized chained polar subcodes \cite{trifonov2018randomized}.
+It can be seen that polar codes with $F_5 \otimes K_{24}$ polarizing transform under SCL decoding with $L = 8$ outperforms chained and $T_3 \otimes F_8$ polar subcodes, asymmetric DES and hybrid construction under SCL with the same list size.
+Moreover, it provides almost the same performance as chained polar subcode decoded with $L = 16$.
 Observe that despite of having degraded polarization properties (compared with $K_{24}^\ast$ kernel), kernel $K_{24}$ still provides a noticeable performance gain compared with other code constructions.